Course duration and attendance

 In distance (off-campus) mode, students are provided with materials that they work through in their own time, supported by online and print materials, and possibly one or two face-to-face sessions.

-Mixed mode attendance combines the flexibility of on-campus, distance and block study.
+Mixed mode attendance combines on-campus, distance and block study.

 Students undertaking a master's (research) or doctoral degree are, in general, not required to attend classes.
 However, regular contact is maintained with the student's supervisor(s) throughout enrolment.